 concurrency-checks-enabled setting for that region.

-A client cache can disable consistency checking for a region even if server caches enable consistency checking for the same region.
+A client cache can deactivate consistency checking for a region even if server caches activate consistency checking for the same region.
 This configuration ensures that the client sees all events for the region, but it does not prevent the client cache region from becoming out-of-sync with the server cache.

 Note: Regions that do not enable consistency checking remain subject to race conditions.
 Concurrent updates may result in one or more members having different values for the same key.
 Network latency can result in older updates being applied to a key after more recent updates have occurred.